innoware11/vba_CustomCollection/README.md

   - Remove(key As String) - Method for deleting an element by key
   - Exists(key As String) As Boolean - Method for checking the presence of an element by key
   - Keys() As Collection - Method to get all keys of a collection

+Usage - add to Class Modules CustomCollection.
+Dim collection as new CustomCollection use class methods